 Fallout has already begun.
 Unprepared MTA system passengers now cannot transfer for free between buses, trains and the Tram, using OMNY.
 OMNY, which accepts smartphones and enabled credit cards, replaces MetroCards at the start of 2023.

 In less visible financial terms, the situation is much worse.
 RIOC, the state agency that never gets it wrong, has not renewed its MTA contract in over ten years.
 That means RIOC still collects only $2.00 of every fare while the MTA keeps the rest, resulting in a $1 million plus loss to Roosevelt Island annually.

 But in practical terms, the end of MetroCard is closer than you think, just months away, and Roosevelt Island is unprepared.
 Last week, after other elected officials kept their heads tucked deep in the sand, City Council Member Julie Menin laced into RIOC’s absentee landlord, Shelton J. Haynes.
 Haynes, typically, failed to respond.

 Not a word has come from RIOC, the MTA’s sister agency now hosting the last of the MetroCard only readers.
 Someone needs to awaken the perpetually out of touch state agency because conversion for everyone else happened nine months ago.

-Back when RIOC abandoned its Tram tokens, the MTA made it feasible by installing readers in both Tram stations.
+Over a decade ago, when RIOC abandoned its Tram tokens, the MTA made it possible by installing readers in both Tram stations.
 That came after intense lobbying by Residents Association president Matthew Katz and city council member Jessica Lappin.

-But the comity appears over.
+But that comity ended with the Cuomo state takeover.
 The MTA simply bypassed RIOC, moving into the 21st Century, leaving little sister behind.

 More from the Roosevelt Island Daily